wasn-eu/CubeCell_Getting_Started/README.md

 If you have bought the ModularNode ([buy](https://www.wasn.eu/p/wasn-modular-outdoor-node)) you can connect the sensor to one of the 3 sockets.

-If you have bought a sensor from our Website ([buy](https://www.wasn.eu/c/sensoren)) or from Heltec then you can just plug it in the capsule./p>
+If you have bought a sensor from our Website ([buy](https://www.wasn.eu/c/sensoren)) or from Heltec then you can just plug it in the capsule.

+If not here is the pinout for connecting your sensor:

 <p align="center">
 <img src="https://github.com/wasn-eu/CubeCell_Getting_Started/raw/master/images/Capsule_and_Sensor.jpg" width=500>
 </p>

-If not here is the pinout for connecting your sensor:

 <p align="center">
 <img src="https://github.com/wasn-eu/CubeCell_Getting_Started/raw/master/images/Capsule_PinOut.PNG" width=500>